maritimeconnectivity/MCP-PKI/README.md

     --crl-endpoint "https://localhost/x509/api/certificates/crl/urn:mrn:mcl:ca:maritimecloud" \
     --validity-period 10
 ```
 Note that the truststore and root-keystore will be overwritten!
 Also note that crl-endpoint should end with `urn:mrn:mcl:ca:maritimecloud` which is the value of *root-ca-alias*.
+The unit of *validity period* field is year.
+The root CA in this example will be valid for 10 years from the issued date.

 Change the passwords as you see fit.